10. How do I apply dust control agents?

 For industrial applications such as stockpiles, load-out areas, railcar toppings, transfer points and underground mining roads, proper application is generally more specialised.
 Application is dependent on the specific dust issues, types of processes and types of materials.
 In such cases, it is important that you consult with the product manufacturer or with companies specialising in these applications.

-Read more about how to apply the sustainable lignin-based dust suppressant Dustex®.
+Learn how to apply Borregaard's sustainable, lignin-based dust suppressant Dustex®.